-- Gender diversity is a key criterion for assessing performance in our six regions and our six largest countries (referred to as the G6) - We discuss with our G20 countries and each region their KPIs as well as their action plans to increase gender diversity in our partnership. - Each zone and country have identified gender diversity champions, in charge of promoting diversity and driving results. - We collect and monitor gender diversity KPIs and have a reporting from 66 countries: - 47% report having gender-diversity initiatives and programs in place, of which 78% have specific HR policies to support flexible work schemes and or work-like balance - 75% trains management and partners on gender bias and D&I topics - 69% have set up set up objective and neutral processes for hiring, promoting and cooption
+- gender diversity is a key criterion for assessing performance in our six regions and our six largest countries (referred to as the G6); - we discuss with our G20 countries and each region their KPI as well as their action plans to increase gender diversity in our partnership; and - each zone and country have identified gender diversity champions, in charge of promoting diversity and driving results.

+We collect and monitor gender diversity KPI and have a reporting from 66 countries:

+- 47% report having gender-diversity initiatives and programme in place, of which 78% have specific HR policies to support flexible work schemes and or work-like balance; - 75% train management and partners on gender bias and D&I topics; and - 69% have set up set up objective and neutral processes for hiring, promoting and co-option.

-In 2021, we have appointed a global leader of diversity and inclusion, supported by a dedicated team and a budget, to drive (gender) diversity and inclusion improvements.
-This leader is a recognised senior expert of gender diversity in corporations, and will drive a diversity improvement plan based on four pillars:
+In 2021, we appointed a global leader of D&I, supported by a dedicated team and a budget, to drive (gender) D&I improvements.
+This leader is a recognised senior expert of gender diversity in corporations, and will drive a diversity improvement plan based on four pillars.

-- Driving fact-based dialogue and individual, relevant and targeted improvement plans withour G20 countries - We have appointed diversity leaders in our top 20 countries (G20), all six regions and five service line boards
+- 1. Driving fact-based dialogue and individual, relevant and targeted improvement plans with our G20 countries. - We appointed diversity leaders in our top 20 countries (G20), all six regions and five service line boards.

-- Gender KPIs and an analysis of our talent pipeline is being used to identity, and actively address, the gaps - currently 66 countries (out of 90+) - G20 countries complete a gender diversity self-assessment checklist, share targets and objectives for improving the pipeline, as well as a specific action plan - Dialogue with our G20 countries and the six regions allows us to review the action plans and advise on changes, where necessary

-2. Building awareness programmes, including:

-- Global diversity & inclusion community calls and specific skill building or training modules - Unconscious bias and awareness training provided for our group executive board and managing partners - Inclusive Leadership Training modules and awareness-building programmes with our top 150 executives and managing partners

-3. Reviewing key HR processes and identifying acceleration mechanisms:

-- Review of and guidelines for key HR processes and identification of acceleration or "neutralization" mechanisms.
-This includes: - Review of how we hire, evaluate and promote (processes) and identification of gaps or bias - Review of the criteria for promotion and co-optation of staff to partner level - Internal survey of critical cohorts and exit interviews with female staff who leave to understand the pain points and address them - Pay gap review - Guidelines for inclusive HR policies, including flexible working, leave and back-to-work programmes, and global internal audit to review HR guidelines implementation in our G20 countries
+- Gender KPIs and an analysis of our talent pipeline is being used to identity, and actively address the gaps in 66 of our over 90 countries. - G20 countries complete a gender diversity self-assessment checklist, share targets and objectives for improving the pipeline, and develop a specific action plan. - Dialogue with our G2O countries and the six regions allows us to review the action plans and advise on changes when necessary. - 2.
+Building awareness programmes, including: - global D&I community calls and specific skill building or training modules; - unconscious bias and awareness training provided for our group executive board and managing partners; and - inclusive leadership training modules and awareness-building programmes with our top 150 executives and managing partners. - 3.
+Reviewing key HR processes and identifying acceleration mechanisms. - Review guidelines for key HR processes and identification of acceleration or "neutralisation" mechanisms.
+This includes: - reviewing of how we hire, evaluate and promote (processes) and identification of gaps or bias; and - reviewing criteria for promotion and co-optation of staff to partner level. - Conducting an internal survey of critical cohorts and exit interviews with female staff who leave to understand and address pain points. - Reviewing the pay gap. - Implementing guidelines for inclusive HR policies, including flexible working, leave and back-to-work programmes, and global internal audit to review HR guidelines implementation in our G20 countries.